Faculty Success

 Celebrating Faculty Success

 The Office of the Provost strives to support faculty excellence in all areas and at each stage of our faculty members’ development.
 We partner and collaborate with each of our colleges and schools to work with our faculty throughout their careers and enhance their success in all aspects of their work—teaching, research, clinical activities, engagement, outreach and extension efforts and professional development.
 We support and prepare faculty for success in the promotion and tenure process, as well as internal and external leadership roles in their fields and disciplines.
 Our faculty engage in a variety of programs and initiatives that help them innovate, lead and make lasting impacts in their fields and our state and communities.
-In 2024-2025 we celebrated faculty successes with several events including a welcome back faculty social acknowledging decades of service, a tenure and promotion celebration, and the William T. Kemper awards (shown on left).
+Every year we celebrate faculty success with many events, such as a new faculty reception, a welcome back social where we honor decades of service among our faculty, a promotion and tenure celebration, and gatherings where we honor faculty awardees, including the William T. Kemper teaching awards. (shown on left).

 2025 Kemper Award winners